-Currently, there are more than 442,000 UW–Madison alumni living across the world.
-Over 30,000 (approximately 7 percent) of these self-identify as alumni of color.
-This diversity helps make the UW a rich, vibrant community — and yet, many alumni of color have reported feeling isolated or disconnected from UW traditions and activities.
+Currently, there are more than 442,000 UW–Madison alumni throughout the world.
+More than 30,000 (approximately 7 percent) self-identify as alumni of color.
+This diversity has helped make the UW a rich, vibrant community — and yet, many alumni of color have reported feeling isolated or disconnected from UW traditions and activities.

-Phase one of our plan includes a multi-pronged approach.
-Our objectives are as follows:
+Phase one of our plan includes a multipronged approach.
+Our objectives are to:

 In addition to these program objectives, we acknowledge the importance of our leadership in strengthening internal staff training and support, which includes but is not limited to educational and professional development on diversity and inclusion.

-To ensure that all alumni benefit from the support of the Badger community, we will expand our networking opportunities with focused options for alumni of color.
+To ensure that all alumni benefit from the support of the Badger community, we will expand our networking opportunities with focused options for alumni of color by:

-- Improve our contact information database with identity-based factors to ensure that our communications reach all interested alumni.
+- Improving our contact information database with identity-based factors to ensure that our communications reach all interested alumni

-- Reestablish identity-based affinity groups to connect alumni with the university and with each other.
-These affinity groups will also provide feedback and input on engagement efforts.
+- Reestablishing identity-based affinity groups to connect alumni with the university and with each other; these affinity groups will also provide feedback and input on engagement efforts

 Enhance Engagement Programs

 It isn’t enough simply to ask alumni of color to be more involved with the UW.
 It’s also necessary to make sure they feel welcome and valued.
 To that end, we will: